Affiliate Programs for New Bloggers

 A reader might be more inclined to purchase from Amazon, especially if they have Amazon Prime and have free shipping and other incentives, than from Ergobaby directly.

-What is the bare minimum you’ll need before you start applying?
+What is the minimum you need before applying to affiliate programs?

 For some affiliate programs, you don’t even need to write a blog post to market your affiliate links.
 You can just post on social media for example.
 It’s important to read the program’s restrictions to understand your promotional options.

 In general, if you have a blog, you’re more likely to be accepted into the program.
-If you don’t have a blog, here are the strategies and steps I used to start a blog in October 2018.
+If you don’t have a blog, here are the strategies and steps I used to start a blog and make money from it.

-It’s particularly important that you have a Disclosure page as companies want to see that you’re disclosing your commission for affiliate links.
+2) It’s important that you have a Disclosure page as companies want to see that you’re disclosing your commission for affiliate links.

-How do you locate and apply for affiliate programs?
+How do you find and apply for affiliate programs?

-To find affiliate programs, you can often google the company name and “affiliate” to see what’s available.
+To find affiliate program sites, you can often google the company name and “affiliate” to see what’s available.

 When you apply to the affiliate program or network, you’re often joining as an “affiliate”, “referrer” or “publisher” so you want to watch for those terms when you’re navigating the sites.